Mechanisms for Global Differential Privacy under Bayesian Data Synthesis: Censored (Likelihood) Mechanism

 In our simulation studies and application in the sequel, we explore both censoring the data likelihood without any downweighting of the records and also formulate an embedding of the $\bm{\alpha}-$weighted pseudo likelihood inside the censoring mechanism.
 We label the former mechanism as ``Censor\_uw", which stands for censor unweighted, and the latter as ``Censor\_w", which stands for censor weighted.
 The Censor\_w construction is a mechanism that would be expected to produce better utility preservation of the real data distribution than the former because censoring is a blunt instrument.
 The downweighting of likelihood contributions for high-risk records would be expected to invoke censoring less often than under censoring of the likelihood.

 We next conduct a Monte Carlo simulation study that generates a collection of size $n$ datasets.
-We develop a distribution over the Lipschitz distributions (over the Monte Carlo iterations) to illustrate and compare the contraction of these local Lipschitz bounds among the mechanisms we have introduced.
+We develop a distribution over the Lipschitz distributions (over the Monte Carlo iterations) to illustrate and compare the contraction of these local Lipschitz bounds.
 We also evaluate and compare the utility performances of these mechanisms for an equivalent privacy guarantee with PH as a comparison.